The Unknown Warrior: Later history

 The Cavell Van - the van in which the body of the Unknown Warrior was carried - before restoration in 2010.

 Replica coffin of the Unknown Warrior; interior of the Cavell Van, Bodiam.

-A year later, on 17 October 1921, the unknown warrior was given the United States' highest award for valour, the Medal of Honor, from the hand of General John Pershing; it hangs on a pillar close to the tomb.
+A year later, on 17 October 1921, the Unknown Warrior was given the United States' highest award for valour, the Medal of Honor, from the hand of General John Pershing; it hangs on a pillar close to the tomb.
 On 11 November 1921, the American Unknown Soldier was reciprocally awarded the Victoria Cross.

-When Elizabeth Bowes-Lyon (later Queen Elizabeth The Queen Mother) married Prince Albert, Duke of York (who became King George VI) on 26 April 1923, she laid her bouquet at the Tomb on her way into the Abbey, as a tribute to her brother Fergus who had died at the Battle of Loos in 1915 (and whose name was then listed among those of the missing on the Loos Memorial, although in 2012 a new headstone was erected in the Quarry Cemetery, Vermelles).
-Royal brides married at the Abbey or elsewhere now have their bouquets laid on the tomb the day after the wedding and all of the official wedding photographs have been taken.
-It is also the only tomb not to have been covered by a special red carpet for the wedding of the Philip Mountbatten and Princess Elizabeth.
+When Elizabeth Bowes-Lyon (later Queen Elizabeth the Queen Mother) married Prince Albert, Duke of York (who became King George VI) on 26 April 1923, she laid her bouquet at the Tomb on her way into the Abbey, as a tribute to her brother Fergus who had died at the Battle of Loos in 1915.
+His name was then listed among those of the missing on the Loos Memorial although in 2012 a new headstone was erected in the Quarry Cemetery, Vermelles.
+Royal brides, whether married at the Abbey or elsewhere have since had their bouquets laid on the tomb the day after the wedding and all official wedding photographs have been taken.
+It is also the only tomb not to have been covered by red carpet for the wedding of then-Philip Mountbatten to Princess Elizabeth.

-Before she died in 2002, Queen Elizabeth The Queen Mother expressed the wish for her wreath to be placed on the Tomb of the Unknown Warrior.
+Before she died in 2002, Queen Elizabeth the Queen Mother expressed a wish for her wreath to be placed on the Tomb of the Unknown Warrior as at her wedding day.
 Her daughter, Queen Elizabeth II, laid the wreath the day after the funeral.

 The British Unknown Warrior came 76th in the 100 Great Britons poll.
 A new steam locomotive, LMS Patriot Class 5551 The Unknown Warrior, is being constructed by a charitable project, the LMS-Patriot Project, at Tyseley Locomotive Works.
 The new locomotive is destined to be the new National Memorial Engine, continuing the Remembrance tradition of the Patriot class steam locomotive and its predecessors.
 A public appeal to build the locomotive was launched in 2008 and work continues today.

-Heads of state from over 70 countries have lain wreaths in memoriam of the Unknown Warrior.
+Heads of state from over 70 countries have lain wreaths in memory of the Unknown Warrior.

-On the 100th anniversary of the interment, a ceremony attended by Prince Charles (later Charles III), his wife Camilla, and the then prime minister, Boris Johnson, was held at the Abbey and broadcast live to the nation by the BBC.
+On the 100th anniversary of the interment, a ceremony attended by Prince Charles (later Charles III), his wife Camilla, and then-Prime Minister Boris Johnson, was held at the Abbey and broadcast live to the nation by the BBC.
 The Poet Laureate, Simon Armitage, read a newly written poem "The Bed".
 Queen Elizabeth II also laid a wreath at the tomb.